hixan/GroupTheory/README.md

 ### What can it do?
 Currently, it can produce (using the famous [Todd-Coxeter Algorithm](https://en.wikipedia.org/wiki/Todd%E2%80%93Coxeter_algorithm)) all possible elements of a group given its generators.
 It currently only supports non-inverse elements (so using standard notation, only capital lettered independant elements; [Helpful Information](http://sporadic.stanford.edu/bump/group/gr1_1.html)) so identity combinations must be converted using the elements order.
+For Example if inverse(B) == A, AB is equal to the Identity element and so `AB` is added as a representation of the identity element.

 ### Use
 define groups as strings: